Data-Mining-UMJI/Data-Storage-Under-Revise/hadoop_config/wiki-hadoop.md

 * If one DataNode fails/be broken, Hadoop will re-replicate the data on that node and continue the normal work.
 [Always 3 backups exist in a cluster]
 * The default block size on HDFS is 64MB for the sake of processing & management efficiency
 * A block is only processed by a single Mapper.
 However, this mapper output can be passed to the Reducer on another node.

+* Question:
+    - Why if each reducer generate many output files for HDFS to manage, then apply fewer reducers than cores can be better?